 Checking domain reputation means figuring out how well you land up in a receiver’s inbox.
-If your email content is high-grade and relevant, it is likely that your domain reputation score will be higher.
+If your email content is high-grade and relevant, your domain reputation score will be higher.
 High-quality emails or relevant content are emails that receivers often engage with.

 The six key factors that affect the domain reputation are:

 Blacklists are created by ISPs and mailbox providers to prevent spamming.
 Mailbox providers use blacklists to filter out emails from spammers.
 Blacklisting occurs when email recipients mark emails as spam or junk.
 If a particular email that is sent out to a large database has a high spam complaint, it could result in the domain being blacklisted.
 Blacklisting adversely affects a domain’s reputation and can decrease your domain’s repute considerably.

 Spam traps are fake email addresses found on hidden locations across the web operated by Blacklisting services.
 You should be wary of sending emails to Spam traps because this could hinder your email deliverability considerably.
 Spam traps are difficult to identify as compared to bounce rates and spam complaints and they don’t respond to emails or sign up for mailing lists.